penthium2/adkill/README.md

 Inspired from original [hakerdefo] script.

-This script generates a powerful Hosts file for linux by merging 5 source lists of advertisement websites.
+This script generates a powerful Hosts file for linux by merging 5 lists of advertisement references.

 # Usage :
 Just run the script.